MehdiChouag/Epitech-intranet-Android/README.md

 ## Home

-On the home screen you have your log time, your picture and your lastest message.
+On the home screen you have your log time, your picture and your latest message.

+*Note: the html code in the latest messages isn't my fault it's because of the obligatory API that was coded with feet*

 ![alt tag](https://raw.githubusercontent.com/MehdiChouag/Epitech-intranet-Android/master/image/home_framed.png)